Last updated on June 13, 2021

 |NUMBER OF KARATS||PARTS OF GOLD||% OF GOLD PURITY||FINENESS|

 24k gold is softer and less durable compared to the gold of a lower karatage.
-Hence, it is not suitable for regular forms of jewellery such as engagement rings, earrings etc. However, gold of this purity level is widely used for coins and bars as well as electronics and medical devices.
+Hence, it is not suitable for regular forms of jewellery such as engagement rings, earrings etc. However, gold of this purity level is widely used for coins, bars, electronics and medical devices.

 22k gold consists of 22 parts of pure gold and 2 parts of other metals such as silver, zinc, nickel and other alloys.

-This type of gold is commonly used in jewellery making the countries of Southeast Asia, the Middle East and well as in India.
+This type of gold is commonly used in jewellery making in Southeast Asia, the Middle East and India.

 This level of gold purity is popular for plain jewellery mainly.
 Although it is a little more durable than 22k gold, its hardness is still not enough for heavy gemstones.